Groovejet (If This Ain't Love): Critical reception

-Tom Ewing of Freaky Trigger rated the single 9 out of 10, saying: "There's a beautiful tension in 'Groovejet', an apt flirtation between Bextor’s languid, cut-glass vocals and the delightful indulgence of Spiller's music.
-It’s not just any disco he's reviving, after all.
+Tom Ewing of Freaky Trigger rated the single 9 out of 10, saying: "There's a beautiful tension in 'Groovejet', an apt flirtation between Bextor's languid, cut-glass vocals and the delightful indulgence of Spiller's music.
+It's not just any disco he's reviving, after all.
 No Chic for Spiller, none of that poise or aspirational elegance.
 The sounds 'Groovejet' loots are the syn-drums and ray-gun synths of disco's overripe peak and decline, when it was corny, wonderful, mass-market pop music: you can hear hints of Kelly Marie or Amii Stewart in the song, before that sweetness falls back into the dreamy groove.
 'Groovejet' is a fond tour of disco when it ruled the world, and proof that it still could."
 He described the music's sophistication as coming from Ellis-Bextor, who "offsets the track's bubbly repetition, adds a bittersweet note without ever sounding like she's above it.
 In fact she sounds carried along by it."

-The song was ranked at number 486 in Pitchfork Media's list of the Top 500 Tracks of the 2000s.
-Mixmag included "Groovejet (If This Ain't Love)" in their list of "The 30 best vocal house anthems ever" in 2018.
-In 2003, Q Magazine ranked "Groovejet (If This Ain't Love)" at number 782 in their list of the "1001 Best Songs Ever".

 Commercial performance

-In the United Kingdom, the single was first released in the same week as "Out of Your Mind", Victoria Beckham's first solo single.
+In the United Kingdom, the single was first released in the same week as "Out of Your Mind", Victoria Beckham's first single outside the Spice Girls.
 "Out of Your Mind" held the midweek number one in the UK singles chart until Saturday, when "Groovejet (If This Ain't Love)" overtook it in sales; it was hyped by the media as a personal battle between the two artists.
 The song was the eighth best-selling song of 2000 in the UK.
-A live version of the track appeared as a B-side to Ellis-Bextor's single Music Gets The Best of Me, and in 2003, "Groovejet (If This Ain't Love)" was re-released as part of Positiva Records 'Remixed' series.
+A live version of the track appeared as a B-side to Ellis-Bextor's single "Music Gets the Best of Me", and in 2003, "Groovejet (If This Ain't Love)" was re-released as part of Positiva Records 'Remixed' series.
 In April 2015, the Official Charts Company announced that "Groovejet" was the biggest-selling vinyl single of the millennium in the UK.

 The single also found success worldwide.
 It reached number one in Ireland (two weeks), Australia (three weeks), and New Zealand (seven weeks).
 In mainland Europe, it charted within the top five in Iceland, Norway, and Switzerland while becoming a top-ten hit in Denmark, Finland, Hungary, Italy, the Netherlands, and Portugal.
-On the Eurochart Hot 100, it peaked at number 12 on 21 October 2000.
-In the United States, "Groovejet" peaked at number 27 on the Billboard Hot Dance Music/Maxi-Singles Sales chart and number three on the Billboard Hot Dance Club Play chart.
+On the European Hot 100 Singles, it peaked at number 12 on 21 October 2000.
+In the United States, "Groovejet" peaked at number 27 on the Billboard Maxi-Singles Sales chart and number three on the Billboard Dance Club Play chart.
 The track has earned platinum certifications in Australia, New Zealand, and the UK.